Solving the Stock Option Forecast problem by a numerical method for the Black-Scholes Equation with Machine Learning Classification Model: Classification Algorithms

-Hyper-parameters define a model much like how the rules of a sport define the sport.
-One can differentiate between models through the difference in Hyper-Parameters as Hyper-Parameters address questions regarding the model design.
-These questions might include the maximum depth of a tree, the maximum amount of nodes, and the learning rate of gradient descent.
-These Hyper-Parameters are not features of the model, and instead make up the structure of the model.
-These metrics determine how the algorithm behaves when it is ran, and so tuning for these Hyper-parameters proves essential to minimize noise and provide higher accuracy.
-The selection process can vary, as you can either change thee Hyper-parameters yourself and hope to see better results, or one can use a method such as Grid Search to tune for the most efficient combinations of the Hyper-parameters.
-The Grid Search is essentially building a model for each and every possible assortment of Hyper-parameters, grading each model, and selecting the one with the most promising results.
-Another selection method would be to generate random Hyper-Parameter values from a data distribution for each parameter.
-This process is called Random Search, due to the randomness created when not using a definite set of values, but rather random sampling the values from a distribution. \cite{Skit}
+Hyperparameters define a model much like how the rules of a sport define that sport.
+One can differentiate between models through their hyperparameters, as these address questions related to model design.
+Such questions might include determining the maximum depth of a tree, the maximum number of nodes, or the learning rate for gradient descent.
+Hyperparameters are not features of the model but rather constitute its structure.
+They determine how the algorithm behaves during execution, making tuning these hyperparameters essential to minimize noise and enhance accuracy.
+The selection process can vary; one might manually adjust hyperparameters hoping to achieve better results, or use a method such as Grid Search.
+Grid Search involves building a model for each possible combination of hyperparameters, evaluating each model, and selecting the one with the most promising results.
+Another method, Random Search, generates random hyperparameter values from a data distribution for each parameter.
+This process is called Random Search due to the randomness introduced by not using a predefined set of values, but rather randomly sampling the values from a distribution \cite{Skit}.

-\subsection{Ensemble methods:}
+\subsection{Ensemble Methods}

-The ensemble method uses groups of based learners or models to form a final decision by taking the average among different learners or models.
-It is more or less like voting, where the decision is based on the majority opinion.
-Since individual models might create high bias or variance, using the model combination will likely offer a lower bias and variance by taking the random samples of the same model or proposing a different model to train the data.
-It is the key to the bagging and boosting method, where bagging trains the weaker learner in parallel, whereas boosting trains them sequentially.
-We would like to use such methods because we would want to eliminate the possible high bias.
+The ensemble method utilizes groups of base learners or models to form a final decision by averaging the outputs of different learners or models.
+This approach is akin to voting, where the decision is based on the majority opinion.
+Since individual models might exhibit high bias or variance, combining models can reduce these issues by either taking random samples from the same model or using different models to train the data.
+This principle underlies the bagging and boosting methods, where bagging trains weaker learners in parallel and boosting trains them sequentially.
+We employ these methods to mitigate the potential for high bias.

-\subsection{Gradient Descent:}
+\subsection{Gradient Descent}